 - Communication may then extend to the posterior pararenal space and the structures of the flank wall.
 The lumbar triangle, a site of anatomic weakness on the flank wall, provides an external window into the internal proteolytic events.

-1920 – Published paper on ‘Local discoloration of the abdominal wall as a sign of acute pancreatitis‘ citing two cases of acute pancreatitis with fat necrosis and retroperitoneal haemorrhage – Grey Turner sign
+1920 – The English surgeon George Grey Turner (1877–1951) published paper on ‘Local discoloration of the abdominal wall as a sign of acute pancreatitis‘ citing two cases of acute pancreatitis with fat necrosis and retroperitoneal haemorrhage

 The first case from 1912 concerned a 54 year old female with three days of abdominal pain presenting with an area of discoloration (a bluish colour), about 6 inches in diameter involving the abdominal wall surrounding the umbilicus.

-“…the patient suffered from acute pancreatitis, with much effusion into the peritoneal cavity.
-She lived nine days after operation, and the post-mortem examination disclosed a sloughing pancreas with much fat necrosis“
+…the patient suffered from acute pancreatitis, with much effusion into the peritoneal cavity.
+She lived nine days after operation, and the post-mortem examination disclosed a sloughing pancreas with much fat necrosisGrey Turner 1920

-The second case from 1917 promoted the publication.
-“In a cursory examination of the voluminous literature on pancreatitis I have not observed any mention of this sign“
+The second case from 1917 prompted the observation “In a cursory examination of the voluminous literature on pancreatitis I have not observed any mention of this sign“

 Alternate causes for Grey Turner Sign